Course : M35209F/Μ36209P - Text Analytics (MSc Data Science)

-This course is part of the MSc in Data Science at the Athens University of Economics and Business.
-The course covers algorithms, models, and systems that can be used to process and extract information from natural language text.
+This course is part of the MSc in AI and Data Science at the Athens University of Economics and Business.
+The course covers algorithms, models and systems that allow computers to "understand" and generate natural language text, including Large Language Models (LLMs).

 Upon completion of the course, students will be able to: